Black Mexico: Afro-Mex cuisine that binds

 European explorers first discovered peanuts in Brazil.
 As early as 1500 B.C., the Incas of Peru used peanuts as sacrificial offerings and entombed them with their mummies to aid in the spiritual life.
 Tribes in central Brazil also ground peanuts with maize to make a drink.

 Peanuts were grown as far north as Mexico when the Spanish began their exploration of the new world.
 The explorers took peanuts back to Spain, and from there traders and explorers spread them to Asia and Africa.
 Africans were the first people to introduce peanuts to North America beginning in the 1600s.

 The peanut was then brought back with African slaves who had eagerly adopted it as a satisfying addition to their diet.
-Peanuts were used by Africans in meat stews, fish and vegetable dishes and in seasoning pastes for grilling.
-Ground with onions and chiles, they formed sauces something like the table salsa found in nearly every restaurant and home in the Mexico’s state of Veracruz.
-There, Africans have profoundly influenced people, cuisine, and music, and even the names of many towns like Mocambo, Matamba, Mozomboa, and Mandinga.
-Yet, African recipes have become part of Mexico’s national cuisine well outside of Veracruz
+Peanuts were used by Africans in meat stews, fish, vegetable dishes, and in seasoning pastes for grilling.
+Ground with onions and chiles, they formed sauces similar to the table salsa found in nearly every restaurant and home in the Mexico state of Veracruz.
+In this region, Africans have profoundly influenced people, cuisine, and music — even the names of many towns like Mocambo, Matamba, Mozomboa, and Mandinga.
+Still, African recipes have become part of Mexico’s national cuisine well outside of Veracruz.

-Peanuts can be found in regional dishes such as encacahuatado, an alcoholic drink called the torito, candies (especially in Tlacotalpan), salsa macha and even in mole poblano from as far west as the neighboring state of Puebla.
+Peanuts can be found in regional dishes such as encacahuatado, an alcoholic drink called the torito, candies (especially in Tlacotalpan), salsa macha, and even in mole poblano from as far west as the state of Puebla.